Tatsh/coding-standards/php.md

 * Visibility must always be specified explicitly.
 Even if the method is public this is not optional.
 * If the method is static, ```public``` must be before the ```static``` keyword.
 * Method names must be in ```camelCase```.
 Use of underscores is not allowed.
-* Keywords must be used correctly:
+* Prefixes must be used correctly:
   * ```check``` and ```is``` prefixes may only be used for methods that return boolean values.
   * ```get``` prefix may only be used for methods that return properties of the class or object.
   * ```set``` prefix may only be used for methods that set properties/settings of the class properties of the object.